LukeBriggsDev/LukeBriggsDev.github.io/posts/shiny-new-things/index.md

 - This iteration is a [static site generator of my own devising](https://github.com/LukeBriggsDev/VictorSSG)

-I made the change because my last site looked pretty cluttered, and I felt that my design skills have improved since my first attempt).
+I made the change because my last site looked pretty cluttered (and I felt that my design skills have improved since my first attempt).
 I also wanted a nicer way to list my projects.